 3) Eat Overlooking Mount Batur –

 Mount Batur is an active volcano with spectacular scenery and vibrant colours.
-In other words, it’s a must visit on any trip to Bali!
+In other words, it’s one of the top places to visit in Ubud.

-Located in Batur village, within the islands Kintamani District, Mount Batur is actually about an hour’s drive from Ubud (so technically its one of the best things to do NEAR Ubud).
+Located in Batur village, within the islands Kintamani District, Mount Batur is actually about an hour’s drive from Ubud (so technically its not one of the best things to in Ubud but rather Near Ubud).
 None the less, the views are more than worth the drive.

 Whats more, you can pair your trip to Mount Batur with a feast fit for a king thanks to a handful of restaurants that overlook the volcano from a hilltop road.

 I ate at Madu Sari Restaurant which offers an authentic Balinese buffet whereby you can eat as much as you like whilst taking in the spectacular views – it’s a win-win!

 TOP TIP: If you’re feeling adventurous there are several companies that offer hikes up Mount Batur in the early hours of the morning.
 Taking around two hours, they allow you to reach the summit for one of the most magical sunrises in Bali.